 -keystore <keystore_filename>-storepass <stored_password>

-- Changes need to be done in system.properties file (if not available (or commented) then add (or uncomment) them:
+- Changes need to be done in the system.properties file (if not available (or commented) then add (or uncomment) them:

 - Change your HTTP sampler implementation to Java (instead of HC3.1 or HC4)